Abhishek-Kaudare/Kubernetes-Notes/4-Observability/README.md

 ## **Container states**

 As well as the [phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
-You can use [container lifecycle hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to trigger events to run at certain points in a container's lifecycle.

 Once the [scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) assigns a Pod to a Node, the kubelet starts creating containers for that Pod using a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes).
 There are three possible container states: `Waiting`, `Running`, and `Terminated`.